jflalonde/illuminationSingleImage/README.md

 Notes
 =====

-By default, this code uses the ICCV'09 version to estimate the probability of the sun given the sky cue, my previous implementation seems to give better results.
+1. By default, this code uses the ICCV'09 version to estimate the probability of the sun given the sky cue, my previous implementation seems to give better results.

+2. If you experience problems with libsvm version 3.0.1, replace the `svm_model_matlab.c` file with the following: https://github.com/tomz/libsvm-ruby-swig/blob/master/libsvm-3.1/matlab/svm_model_matlab.c.
+Make sure that the `NUM_OF_RETURN_FIELD` macro is set to 10.
+Recompile libsvm after making this change.
+*Thanks heaps to Swaminathan Sankaranrayanan for pointing this out!*

 References